 Yolanda Peppers - DIRECTOR of MEDICAL DETOXIFICATION and NURSING

 Throughout her 12-year career at Haymarket, Dr. Peppers has developed an enduring focus on providing excellent client care.
 She joined Haymarket as a Post-Doctoral graduate in 2006 and worked in clinical and nursing roles throughout the agency, most recently as psychological services assistant.
 In 2010-2014, she taught psychology at Chicago State University and the City Colleges of Chicago.
-Dr. Peppers earned her PsyD. in Psychology from Adler University, a MS in Human Service Administration from the Spertus Institute, and a BS in Health Studies from University of St. Francis in Joliet, IL.
+Dr. Peppers earned her PsyD. in Psychology from Adler School of Professional Psychology, a MS in Human Service Administration from the Spertus College of Judicial Sciences, and a BS in Health Studies from University of St. Francis in Joliet, IL.
 A thoughtful and spiritual leader, Dr. Peppers wrote her dissertation on the intersection of depression and church attendance among African American adults.
-Her book of spiritual writing will be published in 2018.
+Her book of spiritual writing was published in 2019.

 Jessica L. Dubuar - ASSISTANT CLINICAL DIRECTOR